StevenL98/VAL-Attack/README.md

 - `plots`: Folder used to store the graphical figures made by `create_graphs.py`
 - `results`: Folder that stores the results from the VAL attack, LEAP attack and the Subgraph<sub>vol</sub> attack.
 - `lucene.sh`: Script that downloads the files from the Apache Lucene mailing list
+- `requirements.txt`: File that shows the python required packages.

 ## Requirements
 - Python 3.9